liberapay/liberapay.com/README.md

 Please write unit tests for all new code and all code you change.
 Gittip's test suite is designed for the nosetests test runner (maybe it also works with py.test?), and uses module-level test functions, with a context manager for managing testing state.
 Please don't use test classes.
+As a rule of thumb, each test case should perform one assertion.

 Assuming you have make, the easiest way to run the test suite is: